Quickstart: Inferences

 When do I need a different schema?

-In general, if both datasets you are visualizing have identical schemas, you can reuse the Schema object.
+In general, if both sets of inferences you are visualizing have identical schemas, you can reuse the Schema object.

 However, there are often differences between the schema of a primary and reference dataset.
 For example: